 - Distributors had to make significant upfront purchases to qualify for commissions.

-- Recruitment of new sellers was prioritized over actual product sales.
+- Recruitment of new sellers was prioritized over actual sales of products.

 - The majority of distributors lost money, making financial success unattainable.

 A 2017 lawsuit filed in California argued that Market America’s structure resembled a pyramid scheme.
-Plaintiffs contended that distributors were misled into investing without realistic profit opportunities.
+Plaintiffs contended that distributors were misled into investing without realistic opportunities for profit.

 FDA and FTC Warnings Over Compliance Issues